rhpds/pxe-rhdp-lab/docs/source/cli-based-labs/lab05guide-cli.rst

 .. dropdown:: Show Solution

-  Run: oc get pods –all-namespaces -l app=mysql
+  Run: oc get pods --all-namespaces -l app=mysql
   Answer: 1

 How many PVCs have been created for MYSQL?